steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 instead focus on what is typically idiomatic to that community.
 For example, if it is possible to achieve a level of safety in a language but by doing something uncommon, that should not be counted.

-    This is not about "whose language is better".

 To score a language, simply figure out how many characters it costs to "prevent" a certain type of error, and add that to the